kodecocodes/SC_JoshSteele/For Instructor/00-Starter Project/HealthKitQuickStart/README.md

 ## Introduction (Talking Head 1)

 Hi everyone, this is Josh.
 In this screencast, I’m going to introduce some of the basic concepts of HealthKit.
-HealthKit was first released with iOS 8, allowing users to enter health data manually through the Health App, as well as through HealthKit supported third-party apps, such as Runkeeper.
+HealthKit was first released with iOS 8, allowing users to enter health data manually through the Health app, as well as through HealthKit supported third-party apps, such as Runkeeper.
 A few notes before we begin – if you want to put HealthKit into your app you have to have a paid developer account.
 Also, while your best experience with HealthKit is on an actual device you can do most of what you need to on the simulator.
-In this example, I'm going to make a Watercooler app that allows the staff here keep track of their water intake, as well as their steps throughout the day - gotta stay active, and get our 8 glasses of water a day!
+In this example, I'm going to make a Watercooler app that allows the staff here to keep track of their water intake, as well as their steps throughout the day - gotta stay active, and get our 8 glasses of water a day!
 Let's get our project set up to work with HealthKit.

 ## Example 1